sgys banner books

 “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 4 Look not every man on his own things, but every man also on the things of others.
 5 Let this mind be in you, which was also in Christ Jesus:” Philippians 2:3-5

-—- THINKING, Applying, and Doing the Golden Rule of Jesus … Don’t want something done to you?
+Don’t want something done to you?
 Then don’t do it to someone else.
 Don’t want something thought about you?
 Then why think such about another person, especially if it’s not proven?
-(Exodus 23:1-2) Don’t want something said about you (slander)?
+Read Exodus 23:1-2.
+Don’t want something said about you (slander)?
 Then why believe the sowing of discord among the brethren which is an “abomination” to the LORD and the work of Satan himself, the accuser of Christ’s brethren (Proverbs 6:16-19; Revelation 12:10) ….
 MEASURE THIS!

-Do you truly care for people or do you care what they can do for you?
+Do you truly care for people or do you only care about what they can do for you?

 This must be examined in each of our hearts.

-If we care only for what others can do for us, we are Christ-less and should immediately seek Him in repentance and confession of our sins.
-He came and died for you and I with no guarantee we’d receive Him or with any other motive but to love us by paying the full price to redeem us from our sins which we were otherwise hopelessly cemented in.
+If we care only about what others can do for us, we are Christ-less and should immediately seek Him in repentance and confession of our sins.
+He came and died for you and me with no guarantee we’d receive Him or with any other motive but to love us by paying the full price to redeem us from our sins in which we were otherwise hopelessly cemented.

 “And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.
 6 For when we were yet without strength, in due time Christ died for the ungodly.
 7 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.”
 Romans 5:6-8